jtriley/StarCluster/docs/sphinx/manual/create_new_ami.rst

 and *ebsimage* commands.

 .. note::
-        In versions prior to 0.92rc1 it was strongly advised not to create new AMIs from an instance/node started by StarCluster (e.g. master, node001, etc). **This is no longer a limitation and should work fine**.
+        In previous versions it was strongly advised not to create new AMIs from an instance/node started by StarCluster (e.g. master, node001, etc). **This is no longer a limitation and should work fine**.
 If it doesn't, please `report an issue on github`_.

 ***************************************
 Launching and Customizing an Image Host